 John J. Suydam, Esq.

-Mr. Suydam was elected to the Legal Action Center Board of Directors in December 2014.
+Mr. Suydam was elected to the Legal Action Center Board of Directors in December 2014, and is a recipient of the Arthur Liman Public Interest Award..
 Mr. Suydam serves as the Chief Legal Officer of Apollo Global Management, having joined Apollo in 2006.
 From 2002 through 2006, Mr. Suydam was a partner at O’Melveny & Myers, where he served as head of Mergers & Acquisitions and co-head of the Corporate Department.
 Prior to that, Mr. Suydam served as Chairman of the law firm O’Sullivan, LLP which specialized in representing private equity investors.
 Mr. Suydam also serves as a trustee of the New York University School of Law, is a member of the Department of Medicine Advisory Board of The Mount Sinai Medical Center and a trustee for the St. Agnes Cathedral Church in Rockville Centre, New York.
 Mr. Suydam is as a member of the board of directors of Environmental Solutions Worldwide Inc and a Director of the Private Equity Growth Capital Council.
 Mr. Suydam received his JD from New York University and graduated with a BA in History from the State University of New York at Albany.